Silaha za Biolojia

 Biological weapons are thought by some to be ideal weapons for terrorists.
 These agents may be delivered in secret and have delayed effects, allowing the perpetrator to remain undetected.

-The US Centers for Disease Control and Prevention (CDC) has created a priority list of biological agents and toxins (see table CDC High-Priority Biological Agents and Toxins).
+The U.S. Centers for Disease Control and Prevention (CDC) has created a priority list of biological agents and toxins (see table CDC High-Priority Biological Agents and Toxins).
 The highest priority are Category A.

 Jedwali